Movies That Bear ZERO Resemblence to the Book!

 The Football Factory (Nick Love) 2004 / The Football Factory (John King) 1997

 Tommy is far more intelligent and far less self-involved.
 Billy Bright is barely mentioned and is a one-handed dole-mole Nazi.
 It is an endless stream of consciousness.
 There is no Raff or Zeb.
 There are no Stoke fans, no florists, no plot involving Fred, and suprisingly, no drugs.
 The only incident that is slightly alluded to is Bill Farrell punching the racist thugs for abusing an Indian family, by no means the same setup but it is inspired by it.
 A particularly gripping and well written segment.
 The book really grown as you read with some marvellous prose.
 It is an interesting read but if you loved the movie and want to get more background on the characters, then try fan fiction or a forum.
+He gets the severe kicking from Millwall at the end but it is totally random and not borne of any previous actions.
+The ending is random and violent but not tragic.

 The Man with the Golden Arm (Otto Preminger) 1955 / The Man with the Golden Arm (Nelson Algren) 1949